stonepros/stone/doc/mgr/dashboard.rst

 Enabling iSCSI Management
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The Ceph Dashboard can manage iSCSI targets using the REST API provided by the ``rbd-target-api`` service of the :ref:`ceph-iscsi`.
+The Stone Dashboard can manage iSCSI targets using the REST API provided by the ``rbd-target-api`` service of the :ref:`stone-iscsi`.
 Please make sure that it is installed and enabled on the iSCSI gateways.

 .. note::

-  The iSCSI management functionality of Ceph Dashboard depends on the latest version 3 of the `ceph-iscsi <https://github.com/ceph/ceph-iscsi>`_ project.
+  The iSCSI management functionality of Stone Dashboard depends on the latest version 3 of the `stone-iscsi <https://github.com/stone/stone-iscsi>`_ project.
   Make sure that your operating system provides the correct version, otherwise the dashboard will not enable the management features.

-If the ``ceph-iscsi`` REST API is configured in HTTPS mode and its using a self-signed certificate, you need to configure the dashboard to avoid SSL certificate verification when accessing ceph-iscsi API.
+If the ``stone-iscsi`` REST API is configured in HTTPS mode and its using a self-signed certificate, you need to configure the dashboard to avoid SSL certificate verification when accessing stone-iscsi API.

 To disable API SSL verification run the following command::

-  $ ceph dashboard set-iscsi-api-ssl-verification false
+  $ stone dashboard set-iscsi-api-ssl-verification false

 The available iSCSI gateways must be defined using the following commands::

-  $ ceph dashboard iscsi-gateway-list
+  $ stone dashboard iscsi-gateway-list
   $ # Gateway URL format for a new gateway: <scheme>://<username>:<password>@<host>[:port]
-  $ ceph dashboard iscsi-gateway-add -i <file-containing-gateway-url> [<gateway_name>]
+  $ stone dashboard iscsi-gateway-add -i <file-containing-gateway-url> [<gateway_name>]
-  $ ceph dashboard iscsi-gateway-rm <gateway_name>
+  $ stone dashboard iscsi-gateway-rm <gateway_name>

 .. _dashboard-grafana: